twitu/bot_programming/README.md

-## Path finding is a misnomer
+## Path finding is a metaphor
-This repository documents our experiments with bot programming.
-We experiment with all topics from the mundane path finding to the abstract state management.
+This repository documents our, that's [twitu](https://github.com/twitu), [arkonaire](https://github.com/arkonaire) and [lsampras](https://github.com/lsampras), experiments with bot programming, from the mundane path finding to the abstract state management.

 ## Reference material
 We refer to a lot of existing work including blogs, videos, research papers and books.
 A good reference ideally opens up a new avenue for experimenting.